 Oral-B Genius X electric toothbrush (opens in new tab)

-The Oral-B 10000 Genius X goes above and beyond to provide you with the best possible experience you can get from a rotating-oscillating electric toothbrush.
-There are six brushing modes plus a sensor to protect your gums if you apply too much pressure.
-It connects, via Bluetooth, to the Oral-B app to analyze your brushing habits and give you feedback on how to improve your oral care.
+The Oral-B 10000 Genius X rotating-oscillating electric toothbrush has six brushing modes plus a sensor to protect your gums if you apply too much pressure.

 - Excellent all-round cleaning